Damonlee005/airgap-agent/README.md

 - [ ] Demo and writeup

 ## Author
-Cybersecurity student at the University of Tennessee.
-Based in Oak Ridge.
+Student at the University of Tennessee.
-Focused on AI infrastructure and national security.
-Building in public.